Paint.NET

 Antialiasing Modes

-These settings determine whether the line is rendered in a clip-to-pixel mode or not.
+These settings determine whether the line is rendered as solid pixels or smoothed with interpolated shades spreading into neighboring pixels.

 The effect of antialiasing on lines